jpalicki/EDS-124BR-Assignments/README.md

 Conditional Loops Show What You Know: [Catch the Soccer Ball Game](https://www.youtube.com/watch?v=HeOftbHnRFU)

 If Else Statements Show What You Know: [Click the Blue Ball Game](https://www.youtube.com/watch?v=P1EoBNyFzDA)

+Nested If Else Statements Show What You Know: [Can the Penguin Swim?](https://www.youtube.com/watch?v=uVXB3BRiha4)